 Knowing The Signs Of Termites Could Prevent Serious And Costly Termite Damage

 There are a ton of educated guesses floating around about how much termites cost U.S. property owners each and every year.
 Estimates range from $2 billion to as much as $30 billion.
 The truth is, no one knows for sure, but the number is really high.
-That is why it is so important that you recognize the signs of termite infestation when you see them.
+That is why it is so important that you recognize the signs of termite infestations when you see them.

 Early Stages Of A Termite Infestation

 The first sign of a termite infestation will be the appearance of termite swarmers.
 Swarmers are king and queen termites that are produced by a mature colony for the purpose of creating a new nest.
 These winged reproductives don't travel far, and their swarms don't last long.
 If you see winged, ant-like insects crawling on your walls, stop and take a closer look.
 You may be looking at the beginning of an infestation.

 Swarms can come and go quickly.
 Often, the only sign that a swarm has come to your home will be transparent wings laying around.
 Termite reproductives lose their wings after they mate, and these wings can be seen on windowsills, decks, patios, walkways, and soil near your home.